fkauanGIT/fkauanGIT/README.md

 # Hey There! 👋
 I'm Francisco Kauan, a passionate **Backend developer**.
-I enjoy creating engaging digital experiences, building online communities, and exploring the latest in technology.
+I enjoy creating engaging digital experiences and exploring the latest in technology.

 I’m constantly working on new projects to stay sharp and push my skills to the next level. 🤖